Jonathan Lavine

-Jonathan Scott Lavine (born May 9, 1966) is an American business executive, co-managing partner of Bain Capital, and philanthroplist.
-He also serves as chief investment officer of Bain Capital Credit, which he founded in 1997 as Sankaty Advisors, a division of Bain Capital.
-Lavine is a philanthropist who donated to several U.S. organizations.
-He is the co-chair of the Board of Trustees of Columbia University.
+Jonathan Scott Lavine (born May 9, 1966) is an American businessman who is the chair of Bain Capital.
+He founded Bain Capital Credit and Special Situations in 1998.
+He was co-managing partner of Bain Capital from 2016 to 2024.
+He was the co-chair of the Board of Trustees of Columbia University from 2018 to 2022.
+In 2022, he was chair, and in 2023, was named chair emeritus.

-Early life, education and family
+Early life

-Jonathan Lavine was born in Providence, Rhode Island and graduated from Classical High School in 1984.
+Jonathan Lavine was born in Providence, Rhode Island to Jewish parents and graduated from Classical High School in 1984.
 Lavine then attended Columbia College, where he was elected to Phi Beta Kappa and earned a BA magna cum laude in 1988.

 In 1992, Lavine earned an MBA from Harvard Business School.

+Personal life

 Lavine married Jeannie Diane Bachelor in June 1992 at Temple B’nai Abraham in Livingston, New Jersey.
-They have two children, Allie and Emily and reside in Lexington, Massachusetts.

 Career

-Lavine began his career as an analyst at Drexel Burnham Lambert upon his graduation in 1988.
+Lavine began his career as an analyst at Drexel Burnham Lambert's mergers and acquisition upon his graduation in 1988.
 From 1991-1993, he worked as a consultant for McKinsey & Company until moving on to Bain Capital.
-In 1997, Lavine founded Sankaty Advisors, LLC as the credit affiliate of Bain Capital and served as managing partner and chief investment officer of the firm.
+In 1998, Lavine founded Sankaty Advisors, LLC as the credit and special situations affiliate of Bain Capital and was managing partner and chief investment officer of the firm.
 Sankaty was renamed Bain Capital Credit in 2016.
+He is credited for creating the firm's special situations investment strategy, which provides bespoke capital solutions leveraging credit, equity, corporate and real estate expertise.

 In 2016, Bain Capital named Lavine co-managing partner of the firm.
-Lavine continued to lead Bain Capital Credit after becoming co-managing partner of Bain Capital.
+Lavine continued to lead Bain Capital Credit and Special Situations after becoming co-managing partner of Bain Capital.
+In March 2024, Lavine became the Chair of Bain Capital.

 On December 6, 2016, President Barack Obama named Lavine to be a member of the United States Holocaust Memorial Council.
+On May 17, 2023, President Joseph Biden reappointed Lavine to the Council.

 In 2008, Lavine also became a member of the Boston Celtics ownership group, Boston Basketball Partners LLC.

 Philanthropy

-Lavine has served on the board of over ten organizations and educational institutions, including City Year, Boston Children's Hospital, the Dana-Farber Cancer Institute, Columbia University, Horizons for Homeless Children, and Opportunity Nation.
+Lavine has been on the board of several organizations and educational institutions, including City Year, Boston Children's Hospital, the Dana-Farber Cancer Institute, Columbia University, Horizons for Homeless Children, and Opportunity Nation.

 In 2007, the Lavines formed the Crimson Lion Foundation, a private family foundation through which they have concentrated their philanthropic activities.